acro5piano/fd/README.md

 ## Available subcommands

-    add      add the current directory to your favorite directory list. edit     edit your favorite directory list.
+  add      add the current directory to your favorite directory list. edit     edit your favorite directory list. list     show your favorite directory list.

-    list     show your favorite directory list.
+These subcommands has short version such as `fd a`.

 # Install